 In the Children’s Heart Institute cath labs, the cath team performs a wide range of diagnostic and therapeutic procedures, including:

 - Diagnostic procedures: measuring pressure and oxygen levels in the heart, obtaining biopsies and evaluating the structures of the heart.

 - Interventional procedures: examples include implanting valves in the heart, placing stents to open narrowed vessels, placing occlusive devices (to treat conditions such as atrial septal defects, ventricular septal defects and patent ductus arteriosus) and opening valves (balloon valvuloplasty) and vessels with angioplasty balloons.

 - Electrophysiology procedures, including testing for and treating irregular heartbeats (arrhythmias) and placing implantable cardioverter defibrillators (ICDs) and pacemakers.

-About Cardiac Catheterization at the Children's Heart Center
+About Cardiac Catheterization at the Children's Heart Institute

 In addition, the cath team works in collaboration with other departments within Children's Memorial Hermann Hospital to provide our pediatric patients with seamless, comprehensive care.

 Specially-trained affiliated pediatric cardiologists and pediatric anesthesiologists, supported by a team of nurses and technologists, perform cardiac cath procedures in our state-of-the-art, child-friendly cath lab.
 The lab is situated within Children’s Memorial Herman Hospital, in close proximity to related departments and services offered on campus.
 This provides patients with direct access to multispecialty care from affiliated physicians, should additional needs arise.

 PDA & ASD Device Closures